david-gang/david-gang.github.io/_posts/2017-01-29-solrcloud-overview.markdown

 ## Data consistency
 The data should be eventually consistent across all replicas of a certain data.
 Also data race conditions should be avoided.
-This can happen when two nodes are updated with different data for a certain key
+This can happen when two nodes are updated with different data for a certain key.

 ## Data distribution
 Typically the data indexed by cloud is bigger than one node can handle.
 This requires that the data can be splitted in a reasonable way across nodes.